mthiebaux/JSNtemplate/README.md

 ```

-A message can be sent to an array of clients using the ':' to parse the input buffer:
+A message can be sent to an array of clients using ':' to parse the input buffer:

 ```
 0 1 2 : - stuff-
 ```

-The *send* button will forward the input buffer contents to the selected array of clients:
+The *send* button will forward the input buffer contents to the specified array of clients:

 ```
 response: {